 - Take a second unit and sparingly apply glue to the under side of one point.
 Going forward, you will need to apply glue to the underside of each point before inserting.

 - Insert the point of a second unit into the pocket of the first unit.
-Check out the diagrams to the right for more details on which is the correct pocket and how two join to units together.
+Check out the diagrams below for more details on (A) which is the correct pocket and (B) how two join to units together.

 - Take a third unit, and insert its point into the pocket of the second unit.

 - Take the point from the first unit and insert it into the pocket of the third unit.
 This forms a pyramid with three points sticking out from the base of the pyramid.